enweg/BayesFluxR/README.md

 mode <- find_mode(bnn, opt, 10, 1000)
 ```

-We can use this mode estimat to draw from the posterior predictive.
+We can use this mode estimate to draw from the posterior predictive.
 Given that the mode is just a single value of the posterior, we will
 replicate the mode estimate multiple times.
 This will still only
 correspond to the one point in the posterior distribution, but will